DeeMcCart/CI_PP5_Jeweller/README.md

 * Competition from online retailers (the 'low cost' model)
 * Retail business is staff-intensive and can take skilled staff away from more profitable back-room tasks
 * Need to differentiate vs. local jewellers
-* Shop owners don't wish to stock certain popular brand names, due to restrictive merchandising constraints
+* Shop owners unwilling to stock certain popular brand names, due to restrictive merchandising constraints

 **This Jeweller e-commerce offering** is:
 * a B2C website